How Long Does Full-Mouth Dental Implant Surgery Take?

 Contact Dr. Nicolas Bebeau at Oral & Maxillofacial Surgery of Phoenix

-If you’re considering getting dental implants—particularly the All-on-4 procedure—one of the most important things you can do is find a Board Certified Oral and Maxillofacial Surgeon who regularly performs the procedure with an impeccable reputation.
+Ultimately, the time it takes to complete a dental implant procedure will vary for each patient depending on their unique needs and treatment plan.
+If you’re considering getting dental implants—particularly the All-on-4 procedure—one of the most important things you can do is to find a Board Certified Oral and Maxillofacial Surgeon who regularly performs the procedure with an impeccable reputation.